FCoV (Feline Corona Virus) ELISA Kit (Feline)

 - Use of recombinant nucleocapsid proteins for serological diagnosis of feline coronavirus infection by three immunochromatographic tests.
 J Virol Methods.
 (2014) 196: 1-6.
 Takano T., et al.

-- Full Name: FCoV (Feline Corona Virus) ELISA Kit (Feline)
+- FPV (Feline Panleukopenia Virus) Ab ELISA Kit (Feline)